 Introduction of trial balance

-In the previous example, we found out the end balance of cash account and capital account.
-These end balances will appear in trail balance.
+In the previous example, we found out the end balance of the cash account and capital account.
+Therefore, these end balances will appear in the trial balance.

 And it will look like the following –

 Trial Balance of MNC Co. for the year-end

 This is a temporary accountTemporary AccountTemporary accounts are nominal accounts that start with zero balance at the beginning of the financial year.
 The balance is visible in the income statement at the year-end and then transferred to the permanent as reserves and surplus. in the trial balance.

 Creating this account balances the trial balance until the error is discovered temporarily.

 When you see a suspense account in the trial balance, know that either the debit balance or the credit balance does not match another.

 This suspense accountSuspense AccountSuspense Account is a general ledger account that holds records of temporary transactions that which do not have sufficient evidence for double entry or appropriate vouchers.
 This account is settled within the accounting period and does not appear anywhere in the financial statements. is created since a proper account can’t be identified until the error gets discovered.